-In addition, Didi also did several other ways to warn drivers who often declined ride requests by temporarily banned their driver accounts.
-When a driver is banned, they will not be able to receive new orders during a specific time.
+In addition, Didi also did several other ways to warn drivers who often declined ride requests by temporarily suspend their driver accounts.
+When a driver is suspended, they will not be able to receive new orders during a specific time.

 Drivers will get a notification from the app when they reject too many trips and when the banned takes place, the following are examples of the messages:

 Because of declined multiple trip requests, your account has been banned by system.
 Banned until 2020-02-01 10:15 GMT+10:00.
 You will not be able to receive new orders during this time.

 In the worst case, Didi might permanently suspend a driver when their weekly Acceptance Rate (AR) becomes too low.
 The driver will get an email informing about the suspension and they will lose access from the driver app immediately.